 - G. The arbitrator's decision shall be final and binding.
 In other than expedited cases, the arbitrator shall make specific finding of fact(s) based on the evidentiary record.
 However, either party may file an exception to the arbitrator's award in accordance with applicable law and regulations.
-The arbitrator will be requested to render the decision as quickly as possible, but in any event not later than the timeframes specified in Section 9 of this article unless the parties mutually agree to extend the time limit. - H. If the arbitration award is unclear to either party, the award shall be returned to the arbitrator for clarification.
+The arbitrator will be requested to render the decision as quickly as possible. - H. If the arbitration award is unclear to either party, the award shall be returned to the arbitrator for clarification.

-Section 7.
+Section 6.
 Effect of Arbitrator's Award